 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.
 Varies.
-See https://my.spokanecity.org/projects/2019-2020-proposed-comprehensive-plan-amendments/tr-12-arterial-network-map/ for the location of streets affected by the proposal. - b.
+N/A, Non-Project Action (text change). - b.
 Is site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop Many routes within the City utilize City streets. - c.
+If not, what is the approximate distance to the nearest transit stop N/A, Non-Project Action (text change). - c.
 How many additional parking spaces would the completed project or non-project proposal have?
 How many would the project or proposal eliminate?
-N/A, Non-Project Action (map change).
+None.

 - d.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
 If so, generally describe (indicate whether public or private).
-The proposal would amend the classification of several streets throughout the City, which may result in future improvements to those streets.
-All such improvements would be to public streets. - e.
+The proposal may result in new railway crossing infrastructure installed along certain City rights-of-way. - e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail or air transportation?
 If so, generally describe.
-Varies.
-See https://my.spokanecity.org/projects/2019-2020-proposed-comprehensive-plan-amendments/tr-12-arterial-network-map/ for the location of streets affected by the proposal. - f.
+The proposed amendment concerns all at-grade railway crossings, naturally located adjacent to rail transportation. - f.
 How many vehicular trips per day would be generated by the completed project or proposal?
 If known, indicate when peak volumes would occur and what percentage of the volume would be trucks (such as commercial and non-passenger vehicles).
 What data or transportation models were used to make these estimates?
 None.